microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-migration.md

     ora2pgPort=$(kubectl -n ora2pg get svc -o jsonpath="{.items[0].spec.ports[0].port}")
     echo "ora2pg is at http://$ora2pgIP:$ora2pgPort/"
  ```

+* If you choose to use the ora2pg CLI, you will need to modify the ora2pg.conf file located in /config with your settings for ORACLE_DSN, ORACLE_USER and ORACLE_PWD.
+The only installed editor in the container is vi.

 * For Oracle, you may want to wait to add contstraints (or temporarily disable them) until after you have added the data into the tables

 ## References